Gaussian and bootstrap approximations for functional principal component regression: Functional calculus

-To handle the terms in \eqref{eqBias1}–\eqref{eqBias4}, we employ standard techniques in functional calculus, following the approaches developed in \cite{CMS07} and \cite{YDN23RB}.
+Throughout this section, let $C$ denote a generic positive constant that can be different depending on cases.
+We employ standard techniques in functional calculus, following the approaches developed in \cite{CMS07} and \cite{YDN23RB}.
 Although our arguments draw on ideas from these works, the results we obtain do not follow directly from theirs.
 Nevertheless, several technical steps resemble arguments already appearing in the literature; therefore, we omit these repeated details and present only the points where our analysis departs from the existing literature.

 Let $\bb_j \equiv \{ z \in \C:|z-\g_j| = \dt_j/2 \}$ be the oriented circle in the complex plane $\C$. with its sample counterpart $\widehat{\bb}_j \equiv \{ z \in \C:|z-\hat{\g}_j| = \hat{\dt}_j/2 \}$, where $\hat{\dt}_1 \equiv \hat{\g}_1-\hat{\g}_2$ and $\hat{\dt}_j \equiv \min\{ \hat{\g}_j-\hat{\g}_{j-1}, \hat{\g}_{j+1}-\hat{\g}_j \}$ for $j \geq 2$.
 Then, using the resolvents $(zI - \ga)^{-1}$ and $(zI - \widehat{\ga})^{-1}$ of $\ga$ and $\widehat{\ga}$, we have contour integral expression for operators as